Karakattakkaran: Development

 Gangai Amaran wanted to do a film on the life of Karakattam dancers and their art Karagam.
 When producers Karumari Kandaswamy and J. Durai approached Amaran to do a project for them they agreed to do the film titled Karakattakkaran.
 Amaran admitted that his film was reversal of Thillana Mohanambal (1968) with a change of backdrop and it was Ramarajan who suggested the story idea for the film while Amaran revealed he "didn't plan anything for the movie and went on scene by scene".

 Casting

 After achieving back-to-back successful films like Enga Ooru Pattukaran (1987) and Shenbagamae Shenbagamae (1988), Ramarajan was the director's only choice for the lead character and it was his 18th project as actor.
 For the lead actress, Kanaka, daughter of Devika made her acting debut with this film.
 It was Amaran's wife who suggested her for the role.
 Goundamani and Senthil were chosen to handle comic relief and this film became their 100th collaboration.
+S. S. Chandran was the original choice for Goundamani's role.
 The comedy track was written by A. Veerappan.
 Since Amaran wanted a female dancer for Ramarajan's troupe, Kovai Sarala was cast.